Russia missile attack on Ukraine injures 34, damages homes

 In that attack, Russian missiles hit an apartment building in Uman, a city about 215 kilometers (135 miles) south of Kyiv, killing 21 people, including three children.

-Seven missiles were shot at the city and “some were intercepted” but others struck an industrial facility, sparking a fire.
+Seven missiles were shot at the city and “some were intercepted” but others struck an industrial facility, sparking a fire, authorities said.
 Damage was reported to 24 apartment buildings, 89 homes, six schools and five shops, according to regional authorities.

 Russian Defense Ministry spokesman Igor Konashenkov said Monday that Russia conducted “a group missile strike with long-range precision-guided airborne and seaborne weapons on facilities of Ukraine’s defense industry … all designated facilities were struck.”